 “For your sake we face death all day long; we are considered as sheep to be slaughtered.

-“No, in all these things we are more than conquerors through him who loved us.
+“No, in all these things (even grieving) we are more than conquerors through him who loved us.
 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.”

 ~Psalm 119: 81 “My soul faints with longing for your salvation, but I have put my hope in your word.”

 Into the Deep is a riveting true story of what happened to the Roger’s family on the fateful night in August and how, through it all, God’s amazing grace sustained a grieving father torn apart from the family he loved.
 This book has challenged me to the core to live a life of no regrets, to cherish my loved ones, and to live life to the fullest.